5 Tips for a Green, Money Saving Move

 Use GLAD recycling and compostable bags to help you go One Bag, as well as bags that are stronger with less plastic.
 Make a small change that adds a meaningful difference in the world.

 Even if you’re not moving, you can still Trim Your Waste!
-GLAD wants everyone to reduce waste and earn a chance to win BIG with a few small steps!
+GLAD wants everyone to reduce waste with a few small steps!

 I’d love to hear how you reduce waste!